Brown dress shoes in quality leather are a versatile and stylish essential in any man’s wardrobe.

 - If you buy them too large or too wide, they can stretch and damage your shoe’s leather.

-- If they’re too small or narrow, they won’t provide the necessary support and you’ll risk the shoe losing its form.
+- Too small or narrow, they won’t provide the necessary support and you’ll risk the shoe losing its form.

-If possible, try the shoe trees and make sure they fit snugly in your shoes, but not so tight you have to jam them in.
+Try the shoe trees first if possible and make sure they fit snugly in your shoes, but not so tight you have to jam them in.

 Shine your dress shoes at least once every other week (assuming you use them regularly) to maintain the leather and keep them in top form.